JangoSteve/jQuery-EasyTabs/index.md

 panelActiveClass	Adds specified class to the currently-selected content <div>	any class name string e.g. "active" or "selected"
 ("active")
-tabActiveClass	Adds specified class to the currently-selected tab <li> (and it’s descendants).	any class name string e.g. "active" or "selected"
+tabActiveClass	Adds specified class to the currently-selected tab <li> (and it's descendants).	any class name string e.g. "active" or "selected"
 ("active")
 tabs
 v1.1.2	The container element for your tabs, relative to the container element that easyTabs was applied to.	any jquery selector referencing your collection of tabs